Sixth Form (Years 12 and 13)

 Pastoral Care

 Pastoral care at Sixth Form is comprehensive and tailored to support each student's academic and personal development.
-With small class sizes, daily form tutor sessions, and access to a qualified school counsellor, students receive personalized attention and emotional support.
+With small class sizes, daily form tutor sessions, and access to a qualified school counsellor, students receive personalised attention and emotional support.
 The dedicated careers counsellor assists with career planning and university applications.
-This is complemented by the VESPA program, which focuses on Vision, Effort, Systems, Practice, and Attitude to cultivate essential skills for academic and personal success.
-Regular communication with parents ensures a collaborative approach to student well-being, preparing them for a successful future both academically and personally.
+This is complemented by the VESPA programme, which focusses on Vision, Effort, Systems, Practice, and Attitude to cultivate essential skills for academic and personal success.
+Regular communication with parents ensures a collaborative approach to student wellbeing, preparing them for a successful future both academically and personally.

 Examination Results